microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/01_Get_Started.md

 In this workshop, we will be using **GitHub Codespaces** to launch a cloud-hosted development environment with all the necessary tools and dependencies pre-installed.
 This will allow you to focus on learning and prototyping without worrying about local setup.

 To launch a codespace you need a **GitHub account**.
-Follow the instructions below to sign-in with a given GitHub Enterprise (GHE)account and create a GitHub Codespace for this lab.
+Follow the instructions below to sign-in with a given GitHub Enterprise (GHE) account and create a GitHub Codespace for this lab.

 1. Open the edge browser from the taskbar.
-You'll get a browser tab with the [GHE sign-in page](https://github.com/enterprises/skillable-events/sso) already opened for you.
+You'll get a browser tab with the GHE sign-in page already opened for you.

 2. Sign-in with the following credentials:
    -  Username: +++@lab.CloudPortalCredential(User1).Username+++
    -  TAP: +++@lab.CloudPortalCredential(User1).TAP+++

-3. Next, open a new browser tab and navigate to the [Repo import url](https://github.com/new/import).
-Fill in the required fields as follows:
-   - **Source repo**: +++https://github.com/microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-azure-ai-foundry-and-the-ai-toolkit#+++, url of the GitHub repo hosting the lab code and resources.
+3. Once you are signed in, you'll be redirected to the [GitHub repo](https://github.com/skillable-events/ignite25-LAB512-prototyping-multimodal-agents-with-azure-ai-foundry-and-the-ai-toolkit) hosting the lab code and resources.
-   - **Owner**: select `Skillable-Events`
-   - **Repository name**: enter `Lab512-@lab.LabInstance.Id`

-    Once import is complete, you will be redirected to the newly created repo page.

 4. Next, click on the green **Code** button and select **Create codespace on main** from the dropdown menu.

     ![Create Codespace](../../img/create_codespace.png)

 5. Once the codespace is created, you'll see a Visual Studio Code environment loading in your browser.
-You might choose to continue working in the browser or click on the **Open in VS Code** button to open it in the desktop application.
+You might choose to continue working in the browser or click on the **Open in VS Code** button to open it in the desktop application (recommended option).

     ![Open in VS Code](../../img/open_in_vscode.png)

+> [!NOTE]
+> You'll be prompted with a popup to authorize the VS Code Desktop app accessing public and private networks.
+Click **Allow** to proceed.

+## Login to Azure

 In the GitHub Codespace, you should be able to see two Visual Studio Code extensions already installed:
 - The **AI Toolkit**: this is the extension we will be using to interact with various AI models and services in this lab.